nicolalamacchia/pysay/README.md

 Well, there's not so much to say about pysay, it's basically... cowsay! :D This version, though, has been completely rewritten into Python, trying to mantain the original behaviour of cowsay.
-Some gotchas has been corrected, such as the way cowsay handles the *face* flags (you can use -d -b toghether and you can do the same with -g -T, which is not so bad, but not so smart too).
+Some gotchas has been corrected, such as the way cowsay handles the *face* flags (you can use -d -b together and you can do the same with -g -T, which is not so bad, but not so smart too).
 Other minor little strange glitches have been fixed naturally during the translation process.
 The way the input text is processed has been slightly